 The Joint Military Training & Simulation Conference

-will be held in Bristol, UK on 29th & 30th June 2021.
-The conference will be run by the organiser in conjunction with the Future Indirect Fires Conference
+will be held in Bristol, UK on 20th & 21st July 2022.
+The conference will be run in conjunction with the Future Indirect Fires Conference

 .
 The aim of the JMTS conference

 is to examine the likely development of Joint Military Training & Simulation